 Our team of Brooklyn child custody attorneys can help you evaluate your case from every angle.
-We can help you examine your case to determine a strategy to achieve the possible result in court.
-From preparing legal pleadings to gathering evidence to presenting your case in court, at each stage, we offer you skilled and compassionate representation to help you and your children in the way possible.
+We can help you examine your case to determine a strategy to achieve the best possible result in court.
+From preparing legal pleadings to gathering evidence to presenting your case in court, at each stage, we offer you skilled and compassionate representation to help you and your children in the best way possible.

-In New York, child custody laws are designed to be in the interest of the children involved.
-There are many guidelines when determining what exactly is in the interest of a child.
+In New York, child custody laws are designed to be in the best interest of the children involved.
+There are many guidelines when determining what exactly is in the best interest of a child.
 Understanding how New York law determines this can help when deciding how to proceed with a case.

 New York Child Custody Laws